hackclub/hackclub/workshops/backjack/README.md

 ```
 ⚠️In other to understand fully what we just did, I recommend that you may watch the video at the beginning of this page that talk about how Blackjack game work [Here](https://youtu.be/eyoh-Ku9TCI).

-Now that we done remember the rule when we declare a function, we have to *give definition* and *Call* the function; we here only called and declare the function ` player_win() ` and ` player_loose() ` , so let give definition to them :
+Now that we did  the rule of  declaring a function, we have to *give definition* and *Call* the function; we here only called and declare the function ` player_win() ` and ` player_loose() `, so let define them :
 first player_win function, so what do we want when the player wins?
- - first we want to display the player card and the dealer card with their total
+ - first,, we want to display the player card and the dealer card with their total
  - then write out that the player has won a=while the dealer has loose
  - the ask if the player will like to restart the game or to quit the game
  so let start to displaying the player card with their total and the dealer card with their total (don't forget to use ` display_playercard() ` to display a person's card numbers)